mardridi/Monte-Carlo-Search/README.md

 It memorizes the move associated with the best score of the lower level searches.
 If none of the moves improve on the best sequence found by a previous search, the move of the best sequence is played, otherwise, the best sequence is updated with the newly found sequence and the best move is chosen.

 ## 💻 Technical Overview
+In this project, our primary focus will be on implementing and harnessing the potential of the Monte Carlo Tree Search (MCTS) algorithm.
+We will delve into the intricacies of MCTS and explore its capabilities in the context of playing the game of Connect Four.

+By dedicating our efforts to understanding and refining the MCTS algorithm, we aim to unlock its full potential and showcase its effectiveness as a decision-making tool in the domain of Connect Four.

 ### 📦 libraries and packages

 #### kaggle-environments>=0.1.6